devopzvi/ma/README.md

 - Dockerfile: Used to create the Docker image
 - Helm chart with deployment template
-- Github Action: triggered from develop branch triggered by push.
+- Github Action: triggered from develop branch on push.
 It builds new image versions and pushes to the ghcr registry.
   The Package is then shown under the reposiroty Packages.
   The Helm step checks the chart, packages it and stores it in Github Packages - option for later automatic deployment (ArgoCD, Jenkins etc.)
 - The repository has branch protection rules that prevent PR merges unless the CI actions have succeeded.